Noisy Water Heater: Common Causes and How to Fix Them

 Aluminum hydroxide gel in the tank or plumbing is a major cause of the rumbling noise in water heaters, along with mineral buildup.
 This gel forms as a result of a chemical reaction between the anode rod and water condition, and appears as blue, green, or gray beads that tend to accumulate in the heater drain or faucet aerators.

-To address a noisy water heater due to this issue, here are the steps to follow:
+To address the problem, here are the steps to follow:

 - If the water heater is new and has no lime build-up, turn off the heater, remove the anode rod, remove the anode rod, and flush the system thoroughly.
 Then reinstall the anode rod and turn the heater back on.